fergbrain/countdown-timer/readme.txt

 = Changing the font, size, and style using CSS =

-Starting with version 2.4, you can makes changes to the apperance of Countdown Timer display using CSS.
+Starting with version 2.4, you can makes changes to the appearance of Countdown Timer display using CSS.

-The following CSS classes are availible:
+The following CSS classes are available:

- * `fergcorp_countdownTimer_event_li` styles each List Item, each item encompases one countdown event
+ * `fergcorp_countdownTimer_event_li` styles each List Item, each item encompasses one countdown event
  * `fergcorp_countdownTimer_event_title` styles the title of the event
  * `fergcorp_countdownTimer_event_linkTitle` styles the title of an event if it is linked
  * `fergcorp_countdownTimer_event_time` styles the actual countdown timer

 == Frequently Asked Questions ==

+= I have JavaScript countdown enabled and it works on the administration page in the Example Display, but not on my main site! =

+This, unfortunately, is a problem with your theme, and not with Countdown Timer.
+Themes _must_ call wp_footer(), which is a standard hook for WordPress.
+Without it, many other plugins may not work properly either.

+Your best bet to fix the problem is to modify the `footer.php` file and put `<?php wp_footer(); ?>` right before `</html>`.
+Then contact the person you designed the theme and let them know of their coding oversight.

 = Your program is broken!
 The count down is off by XX days! =